ljm565/GAN/docs/3_trainig.md

 Here, we provide guides for training a GAN model.

 ### 1. Configuration Preparation
-To train an GAN model, you need to create a configuration.
+To train a GAN model, you need to create a configuration.
 Detailed descriptions and examples of the configuration options are as follows.

 ```yaml